Fannie Mae and Freddie Mac Privatization – 3 Ways the Housing Industry Could Change

 Yesterday, the White House shared an executive memorandum for HUD and the Treasury Department to develop a plan to end the conservatorship of Fannie Mae and Freddie Mac.
 In the memo from the current administration, they believe the housing finance system is overdue for reform.

 On Q CEO and President, John Bergman said, “This is such a big game changer that the details need to be executed extremely well.
-On the surface, this appears to be very exciting and great news for the housing industry which has a great impact to home ownership levels throughout the US and the American Dream.”
+On the surface, this appears to be very exciting and great news for the housing industry which has a great impact on home ownership levels throughout the US and the American Dream.”

 A few of the implications for the industry include: